-In all 50 states and the District of Columbia, driving impaired by alcohol or drugs is illegal.
-The NHTSA urges drivers never to drive drunk or high to avoid tragedies during the holiday and year-round.
-Remember, even if you’ve had only one alcoholic beverage, it could still be considered “buzzed driving,” so it’s best to designate a sober driver, use a ride service, or call a taxi.
+In all 50 states and the District of Columbia, it is illegal to drive impaired by alcohol or drugs.
+The NHTSA urges all drivers to avoid drunk or high driving to prevent tragedies.
+Even having just one alcoholic beverage can be considered “buzzed driving.”
+Always designate a sober driver, use a ride service, or call a taxi.

-If you see someone impaired that is about to drive, try to take their keys away and make arrangements for them to get home another way.
-If you see an impaired driver on the road, take their license plate down and call 911 immediately.
+If you notice someone about to drive while impaired, try to prevent them from driving and help arrange another way home.
+If you see an impaired driver on the road, record their license plate number and contact 911.

 What happens if I’m caught driving impaired?